top of page

 Does the O'Neill cover travel or provide transportation to campus?

-No. The O'Neill is unable to cover the cost of any travel to participate in the Cabaret Junior Fellows program.
+No. The O'Neill is unable to cover the cost of any travel to participate in the Junior Cabaret Fellows program.
 While we accept applications from youth nationwide, please note that we are unable to provide housing to participants or their parents.

 Where are the nearest airports to the O'Neill?